 My goals completely changed.
 As you can see, I am not the typical brick-and-mortar private practice counselor who works at a bustling agency by day and sees clients at night.
 I work from home and I never actually meet my clients in person because everything is done via technology.
 I have managed to create the most introverted counseling type situation known to mankind.
 And of course, I write in order to promote it.

 Kind of funny.

 So I cannot emphasize getting to know yourself enough.
-Once you make that switch, your goals will transform in front of you, and you’ll end up somewhere completely different than you originally thought!
+Once you make that switch, your goals and self love will transform in front of you, and you’ll end up somewhere completely different than you originally thought!

 6. Your Confidence Sky Rockets

 You are going to start to surprise yourself.
 In fact, you are going to become “that girl” you always admired but never had the guts to be.